Five reasons why the ferry beats flying!

 Feeling hungry?
 You can go to a restaurant and choose what you want to eat - and you can go back again later if you like.

-Feeling claustrophobic?
-Well, that’s unlikely given the size of the ship, but nonetheless you can go outside and enjoy the views and breathe in that fresh sea air.
+Feel like a wander outside?
+You can go outside and enjoy the views and breathe in that fresh sea air whenever you please.

 Switch your mobile to flight mode?
-Ha-ha, no. In fact, it is almost compulsory that you go on Facebook and Instagram and share all the fun you are having using the hashtag #FindTimeInterislander.
-Of course, your jet-setting buddies won’t be able to see it until they’ve got to their hotel and finally gone to have some food, but all your friends and family back home will be able to comment and like in real time!
+Ha-ha, no. In fact, we encourage you to go on Facebook and Instagram and share all the fun you are having using #GreatJourneysofNZ.
+Of course, your jet-setting buddies won’t be able to see it until they’ve got to their hotel and finally gone to have some food, but all your friends and family back home will be able to comment and like in real-time!

 Sadly, the three hours will sail by and disappointingly the PA announcement will mean it’s time to get off.
 But never mind, there’s the return journey to look forward to.